 My research interests lie in the fields of accessibility, human computer interaction and design.
-Specifically, I am exploring how to combine novel sensing technologies and innovative design to help people.
+Specifically, I am exploring how to design interactive models that can help blind people.

 Cornell University 2014-Present